Dede Wilsey: Philanthropy

 Wilsey has been a prominent supporter of several institutions in San Francisco, including its Grace Cathedral and the San Francisco Opera.
 But her most notable philanthropic affiliation has been with the city's Fine Art Museums, and Golden Gate Park's de Young in particular.
 Seven years after being elected president of the Museums' board of trustees in 1998, Wilsey led a campaign which raised $208 million to repair the damage to the de Young that had been inflicted by the 1989 Loma Prieta earthquake, contributing $10 million of her own money to the cause.
 The sum elicited by her appeal was one of the largest ever given to an American museum.

 After the Museums' long-serving director, John Buchanan, died in 2011, Wilsey assumed his executive responsibilities herself, but her management of the Museums' affairs was not universally applauded.
 In March 2013, she was accused of creating turmoil.
 It was alleged that she had exploited her wealth and her power to fire many of the de Young's most experienced curators, to force it to mount an exhibition of photographs owned by one of her sons and to appropriate some of its staff to tend to her personal collection.
 Her discharge of her duties attracted further controversy when she authorized a payment to a former employee of the Museums which their chief financial officer thought to be improper.
 The whistle-blower was dismissed, but she was subsequently awarded a $2 million settlement to compensate her for her firing and the payment which had triggered the scandal was refunded.
 In July 2016, it was reported that Wilsey was relinquishing her position as the Museums' lifetime president.
+A former board member of the San Francisco Fine Arts Museum said she runs the museum "like a personal fiefdom".
+She resigned as president of the board of the Fine Arts Museums of San Francisco in June 2019.
 In 2022, the Museums' official website described her as their Chair Emerita.

+She sometimes makes donations in her dogs' names.
+The Sparkle Wilsey Grooming Center of the Humane Society Silicon Valley was named after one of her deceased dogs.